daniel-molina/visualequation/doc/UI.md

 *   Fundamental movements must be a compromise between being practical and not discouraging a new user to use the program because they look strange.

-### Modes
+### Modes (Insertion and Delete)

-There are three operation modes which, in some cases, operates differently when the same input is processed by the program.
+There are two operation modes which, in some cases, operates differently when the same input is processed by the program.
 They are:

-*   Oriented insertion mode (orimode)
 *   Insertion mode (imode)
 *   Overwrite mode (ovmode)

-They can be switched by pressing C-\[.
-INS always set/unset overwrite mode.
-If unsetting, it will set the mode that was set before setting overwrite mode.
+They can be switched by pressing INS.

-Noticeable keyboards are `M-v` and `S-M-v` (which can be thought as commands similar to *Paste* (`C-v`) and *Paste overwriting* (`S-C-v`)). `S-M-v` replaces current selection by next input, independently of the mode. `M-v` acts equivalently if input is a symbol but, if it is an operator, in addition first parameter is set to previous selection, while any other parameter is set to PVOID as usual.
+Noticeable keyboards are `M-v` and `S-M-v` (which can be thought as commands similar to *Paste* (`C-v`) and *Paste overwriting* (`S-C-v`)). `S-M-v` replaces current selection by next user input, independently of the mode. `M-v` acts equivalently if input is a symbol but, if it is an operator, in addition first parameter is set to previous selection, while any other parameter is still set to PVOID.

-> **Note**: DEL or BACKSPACE will flat supeq when every parameter of supeq is a
-> PVOID.
-This avoids unexpected results for the inexperienced users and, at the
-> same time, allows a naive way to delete the supeq "from inside".
-Typical use
-> of DEL and BACKSPACE is, however, specific of the mode.
-They are detailed
-> below.

-#### Oriented insertion mode (orimode)

-Characteristics:

-*   Subequations are selected in an oriented fashion, unless selected subeq is a PVOID.
-*   If the cursor is to the right of selected subeq, direction of selection is
-    R. If the cursor is to the left of the selected subeq, direction is
-    L. If a PVOID is selected, direction is V.
-*   Insertion is done to the right of the cursor if R or L. If V, insertion is really a replacement in which the VOID is substituted.
-*   DEL deletes the subeq to the right of the cursor, if it exists.
-*   BACKSPACE deletes subeq to the left of the cursor, if it exists.
-*   In both cases deleted subeq can be the selected one, depending on the orientation.

 #### Insertion mode (imode)

-*   Selections cannot be oriented.
-The cursor is always to the left of selection.
-Direction is always the same, I.
+*   The cursor is always to the left of selection.
-*   Insertions introduce subeqs to the right of the cursor.
+*   Insertions introduce subeqs to the right of the cursor, preserving selected subeq and keeping it selected.
 *   DEL deletes selection.
-*   BACKSPACE deletes the subeq to the left.
+*   If selection is a juxted, BACKSPACE deletes the juxted to the left.

 #### Overwrite mode (ovmode)